Protection of biometric information in schools and colleges

 Are schools/colleges required to ask/tell parents before introducing an automatic biometric recognition system?

 The law does not require schools and colleges to consult parents before installing an automated biometric system.
-However, they are required to notify parents and obtain consent from at least one parent before their child’s biometric data is obtained or used for the purposes of such a system.
+However, for learners aged under 18 they are required to notify parents/carer and obtain explicit consent (Article 9 of the UKGDPR) before their child’s biometric data is obtained or used for the purposes of such a system.
 It is up to schools and colleges to decide whether they think it is appropriate to consult parents and learners in advance of installing such a system.

 Do schools need to renew consent every year?